Helpful Gardening Tips

 Compost as a mulch can be very beneficial to plants during the winter months.

 It will insulate your plants from the biting snow and ice.
-In the spring, remove compost from the plants and to allow the sunlight to warm the soil.
+In the spring, remove compost from the plants and allow the sunlight to warm the soil.

 You can make compost by using a heap method.
 Start your compost pile in any season, but the best time to make compost mulch is in the fall when leaves are falling, gardens are wearing down, and nitrogen and carbon materials are available.